-WaterFire is a world renowned, multi-sensory art event that can be experienced in Providence, Singapore, Rome, Paris, Brussels, Houston, Kansas City, and Sharon.
+WaterFire is a world renowned, multi-sensory art event that can be experienced in Providence, Columbus, Kansas City, Singapore, Rome, and Sharon.

-Nearly 70,000 people attended WaterFire Sharon’s three events in its 2013 inaugural season.
-Interestingly, it is staffed entirely by volunteers, and each performance requires about 350 of them.
-Obviously staging an event of this magnitude calls for a tremendous amount of community involvement, and people from all areas of the Shenango Valley (the area surrounding the event) are actively involved.
-However, it is not uncommon for visitors to return as volunteers for subsequent performances.
-People not only travel significant distances to see WaterFire, they also travel to work the events!
+Nearly 70,000 people attended the three events in the 2013 inaugural season.
+WaterFire Sharon is staffed entirely by volunteers, and each performance has about 350 of them.
+Obviously staging an event of this magnitude calls for a tremendous amount of community involvement, and people from all over Western Pennsylvania and Eastern Ohio are actively involved.
+It is not uncommon for visitors to return as volunteers for subsequent performances.
+People not only travel significant distances to see WaterFire, they also travel to volunteer!

 Each day-long event offers music, food and interactive arts experiences; all free of charge to the public.
 Actual WaterFire performances begin at dusk.
 Fire performers and other event entertainers add to the experience on, and around, the river; all accompanied by a very cool mix of live and recorded music.